ali-bazzoun/quizup-be/best_practices.md

 # best practices

+## structure

+Stick to this minimum structure for clarity:

+1. Model
+2. Repository
+3. Service
+4. Controller

+## docker

+- log to stderr
+- use some specialized containers for metrics

+## database

+- how to store images in database
+- what is migration

 ## php

 - not to add ?> at the end of the php file unless there is html in the php file